British Rail Class 86: CrossCountry

-From 1998 onwards, locomotives began to be outshopped in the new Virgin Trains red and black livery.
-However, a few locomotives (Note: Nos.
+From 1998 onwards, locomotives began to be outshopped in the new Virgin Trains red and black livery; however, a few locomotives (Note: Nos.
 86207/214/224/234/249/253) retained the old InterCity livery.

-In mid-2001, Virgin CrossCountry started to introduce new Class 220 Voyager and Class 221 Super-Voyager units.
-These new trains enabled Virgin to start to retire its older traction.
+In mid-2001, Virgin CrossCountry started to introduce new Class 220 Voyager and Class 221 Super-Voyager DMUs, which enabled Virgin to start to retire its older traction.
 Several of the early withdrawals were transferred to other operators, such as nos.
-86234 and 86242 to Anglia Railways.
-However, the majority of locomotives were retained in service until September 2002, when virtually the entire fleet was withdrawn en masse.
+86234 and 86242 to Anglia Railways; the majority of locomotives were retained in service until September 2002, when virtually the entire fleet was withdrawn en masse.
 Prior to this, Virgin had specially repainted no. 86253 in InterCity livery to commemorate its final few months in traffic.
-The final CrossCountry operated service was actually operated by no. 86233, from the West-Coast fleet, which had been repainted in original electric blue livery a few weeks earlier.
+The final CrossCountry-operated service was hauled by no. 86233, from the West Coast fleet, which had been repainted in original electric blue livery a few weeks earlier.

 Since withdrawal from traffic, several locomotives have been scrapped at Immingham Railfreight Terminal.
 A few locomotives were sold to other operators for further use, such as no. 86253 to Network Rail and nos.
 86231/251 to Fragonset Railways.
 One locomotive, no. 86249, was retained by Virgin until late-2004, as a driver-training locomotive at Polmadie depot in Glasgow.